Frequently Asked Questions

 Hairdryers at NEOC are available by request at the front desk.

 Our Campground, The Penobscot Outdoor Center --"POC"-- is remote and off the grid.
-You will need a flashlight, headlamp, warm clothes for night time.
-It is generally carry in and out so whatever food or other items you need to consume while you are traveling, needs to leave the campground with you.
-Additionally, you should also pack - food, water, towels, change of clothes, bag for trash, sleeping bag, bug spray, battery pack, shoes, hiking boots and so on
+You will need a flashlight, headlamp, warm clothes for nighttime.
+It is generally carry in and carry out so whatever food or other items you need to consume while you are traveling, needs to leave the campground with you.
+Additionally, you should also pack - food, water, towels, change of clothes, bag for trash, sleeping bag, bug spray, battery pack, shoes, hiking boots and so on.